Please tell me you’re week needs some delicious comfort right about now because, if so, this is exactly what you need!

 Something else to confess, I honestly used to be really grossed out by the idea of eating the flesh of a pumpkin.
 Mostly I think it was because of all the years my mom and dad would carve pumpkins with us as kids.
 Oh my goodness, those are really fun memories.
 I’ll never forget the first time my dad asked me to help clean one of them out, you know, because you have to stick your hands into the stringy, seed-filled center in order to do it.
 I loved helping even though how the smell was so squashy and the feeling of it on my hands made me want to gag a little bit.
 Yeah, so that’s why I never considered actually eating them.
 In my mind they were simply organic mediums for seasonal art.

 So this variation of chili just might be my new favorite.
-In the past I’ve made it with Mexican flair, or tried different beans and meat combinations, or tested multiple levels of spiciness.
+In the past I’ve made it with Mexican flair, or tried different beans, or tested multiple levels of spiciness.
 Like I said, it’s so versatile.
 This one though, it’s just so full of nostalgic tastes of autumn that I can’t see ever beating it.
 And if you happened to browse the ingredient list yet, then yes, I did put apples in it.
 You’re going to have to trust me on this one guys, it’s so good!

 This would be a great tailgate party meal and, if you’re as into leftovers as we are, you should know it actually gets better next day!
 One more thing, don’t forget to serve it with all the good toppings you like.
 I added pumpkin seeds (or pepitas) this time to complete the whole picture and because I’m having a moment with them right now.
 Yeah, you can’t skip the pepitas!

 Harvest Time Apple & Pumpkin Chili (Vegan+GF)

 - 1 medium bell pepper seeded and chopped

 - 1 large apple peeled, cored, and diced